gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

 You can think of docker as a ***micro vm*** without all the overhead of a [Virtual Machine](https://www.tutorialspoint.com/ubuntu/ubuntu_virtual_machines.htm).

-# Launching a first Docker container
+# Launching your first Docker container

 1. Install docker on your system https://docs.docker.com/install/
 2. Clone the repo with the app I created for this